-Jump in wildfires means smoke’s health impact will spread
+Health impact from smoke rises with more intense wildfires

 Smoke from wildfires was once considered a fleeting nuisance except for the most vulnerable populations.
 But it’s now seen in some regions as a recurring and increasing public health threat, said James Crooks, a health investigator at National Jewish Health, a Denver medical center that specializes in respiratory ailments.

-“There are so many fires so many places upwind of you that you’re getting increased particle levels and increased ozone from the fires for weeks and weeks,” Crooks said.
+“There are so many fires, so many places upwind of you that you’re getting increased particle levels and increased ozone from the fires for weeks and weeks,” Crooks said.

 One such place is Ashland, Oregon, a city of about 21,000 known for its summer-long Oregon Shakespeare Festival.